Cragside: Kitchen, service rooms and Turkish bath

 The kitchen is large by Victorian standards and forms a considerable apartment with the butler's pantry.
 It displays Armstrong's "technical ingenuity" to the full, having a dumb waiter and a spit both run on hydraulic power.
 An electric gong announced mealtimes.
 For the visit of Edward and Alexandra, Armstrong brought in the Royal caterers, Gunters, who used the kitchen to prepare an eight-course menu which included oysters, turtle soup, stuffed turbot, venison, grouse, peaches in maraschino jelly and brown bread ice cream.
-Off the kitchen, under the library, is a Turkish bath suite, an unusual item in a Victorian private house.
+Off the kitchen, under the library, is a Victorian Turkish bath, an unusual item in a Victorian private house.
 The writer Michael Hall suggests that the bath, with its plunge pool, was intended as much to demonstrate Armstrong's copious water supply as for actual use.
-As was often the case, Armstrong also found practical application for his pleasures: steam generated by the Turkish bath supported the provision of heating for the house.
+As was often the case, Armstrong also found practical application for his pleasures: steam generated while warming dry air for the Turkish bath supported the provision of heating for the house.